MSc Orthopaedic Research Methods and Evidence-Based MedicineFind a programme

 Yes, part-time only

-The is a part-time programme requiring weekday attendance either in person (at Southmead Hospital) or virtually every month for lectures and seminars.
-Asynchronous participation is available.
+The is a part-time programme requiring weekday attendance either in person (at Southmead Hospital) every month for lectures and seminars.
 The annual examination day requires attendance on a weekday.
 Meetings with supervisors are to coincide with attendance for learning activities.